syseleven/heat-examples/serverGroups/README.md

 ## Code organisation

-    This example uses two files as input.
-These files are organised hierarchically, which means that the file group.yaml uses the file server.yaml as often, as the variable "count" states.
+    The file group.yaml references the resources in server.yaml via the resource group.
+The property count controls the number of times the resources in server.yaml will be instantiated.

 ## Parameters